-In the case of posterior stabilisations, you are required to wear a more substantial sling.
-This includes a large wedge bolster sitting between your elbow and the side of your body to stop the stabilisation being under tension, maximising the chance of healing.
+In the case of larger cuff tears, you may be required to wear a more substantial sling.
+This includes a large bolster sitting under the arm to stop the repair being under tension, maximising the chance of healing.

 You may find it more comfortable for the shoulder at night, if you place a pillow under your upper arm when lying on your back or to rest your arm on a pillow in front of you when lying on your non-operated side.